Code-Institute-Submissions/LiamGaff-Book-Marked_AugResub/TESTING.md

 **Home Page**

 Test #1 (Navbar - Loggedin)
-Action: Click on each to be redirected to ypur chosen template.
+Action: Click on each nav button to be redirected to your chosen template.
 Before: Nav button clicked on home page(No state change of the button)
 After: Redirected to chosen template.
+This also worked for logging out of session.
 Result: Pass

 Test #2 (Navbar - Loggedout)